NewEnglandSkiHistory.com SkiNewEngland.net

 After many delays, construction was reportedly completed in late February or early March.
 The area likely opened on March 4, 1961 with the Aroostook Central Institute's winter carnival.
 Mars Hill's official opening took place the following day, with Walter Tweedie, Vincent Graves, and Donald Graves cutting the ribbon.

-The inaugural season likely extended into April.
+The inaugural season likely extended into April for a total of four weekends of operation.
+The season reportedly came to a close due to the access road not being passable.
 Future plans included a second Pomalift to the top of the mountain and a third Pomalift for an additional complex.

 The Pierce Family Purchases Mars Hill